Parameter Estimation with Nonstationary Noise in Gravitational-wave Data

 \section{Estimating local variation in the PSD}

-To check for the stationarity of the data, one can estimate the noise covariance.
-One can also use other methods such as PSD variation statistics described in \citep{Mozzon2020}.
-The non-stationarity of the data will lead to difference in actual power spectrum $S_A(f)$ and estimated one $S_E(f)$ modelled with the help of PSD variation statistics $v_s$,
+In order to test the Gaussianity and stationarity of the data or to look for the non-stationary chunk of the data, one can employ one of the many methods described above, such as estimating the noise covariance, or use the \ac{psd} variation statistic, $v_s$ described in \citep{Mozzon2020}.
+Here, we briefly discuss the \ac{psd} variation statistic.
+The non-stationarity of the data will lead to a difference in actual power spectrum $S_A(f)$ and estimated one $S_E(f)$ modeled with the help of the \ac{psd} variation statistic $v_s$,